 Finally, Magical Jen fought back one day and banged a huge white staff into the ground that knocked my husband off his feet and catapulted me into a nervous breakdown.

 I sought sanctuary on a tiny, sacred island, on the west coast of Scotland, where I made peace with my much maligned Magical Self, begged her forgiveness and made my holy vows to creativity.

-On 23rd November 2015, whilst still in this state of mind, I went to London to see Elizabeth Gilbert speak as part of her Big Magic tour to promote her new book, which is subtitled Living Creatively Beyond Fear.
+Whilst still in this state of mind, I went to London to see Elizabeth Gilbert speak as part of her Big Magic tour to promote her new book, subtitled Creative Living Beyond Fear.
 During the questions-from-the-audience-session, a woman sitting near the front asked Liz for advice about how to develop a screen play she was struggling with.
-“Maybe …” Gilbert said “your idea doesn’t want to be a screen play?
+“Maybe …” Gilbert said “… your idea doesn’t want to be a screen play?
 Maybe, it wants to be something else”.

 And with that seemingly innocuous reply I knew something had switched on inside me, like a great beam of light had swept across my mind and illuminated the seed of an idea.